 - Tinnitus Retraining Therapy (TRT)

-When you visit our Golden hearing center, you will be asked questions about your medical and hearing history.
-Then our audiologist – Dr. Beki – will use a lighted otoscope to inspect your outer ear and your ear canal for any abnormalities that may affect your hearing test results or require you to visit an ENT doctor.
-We will also conduct a hearing test in a sound-proof booth to determine specific frequencies that may be more difficult for you to hear.
+When you visit our Golden hearing center, we will ask you questions about your medical and hearing history.
+After that, our audiologist, Dr. Beki, will use a lighted otoscope to inspect your outer ear and your ear canal for any abnormalities that may affect your hearing test results.
+Depending on the outcome of this examination, you may need to visit an ear, nose, and throat (ENT) doctor.
+We will also conduct a hearing test in a sound-proof booth to determine the specific frequencies, if any, that you find more difficult to hear.

-You will be asked a series of high and low frequency words to determine your ability to understand speech within a short distance.
-We will also give you several words to repeat.
-The results will help determine if you have hearing loss, your ability to understand speech, and if hearing aids will help you.
+During the audiometric testing portion of your hearing exam, you will be asked a series of high- and low-frequency words to determine your ability to understand speech within a short distance.
+We will also give you several words to repeat back to us.
+The results of this test will help us assess your ability to understand speech and determine whether you suffer from hearing loss.
+If you do have hearing loss, we can ascertain whether hearing aids will help you.

-Tympanometry tests the condition of the middle ear and the mobility of the eardrum (tympanic membrane) and the conduction bones, with variations of air pressure in the ear canal.
-Specialized equipment is used to accomplish this test.
+Tympanometry tests the condition of the middle ear and the mobility of the conduction bones and eardrum (tympanic membrane), with variations of air pressure in the ear canal.
+Our audiologists use specialized equipment to accomplish this test.

-There are literally hundreds of places to get hearing aids in Colorado.
-Why get them from Sound Relief?
-Thorough hearing testing and the personalization of the devices we recommend will make your experience memorable and provide you with the greatest return on your investment.
-We only offer the most technologically advanced hearing aids and offer a variety of options designed to meet any budget.
+There are literally hundreds of places to purchase hearing aids in Colorado, so why should you go to Sound Relief Hearing Center?
+We conduct thorough hearing testing, and we can personalize all of the devices we recommend.
+Our hearing specialists will make your experience memorable and ensure that you receive the greatest possible return on your investment in your hearing health.
+We only offer the most technologically advanced hearing aids, and we have a variety of options designed to meet any budget.

-Cerumen, otherwise known as ear wax, is a waxy substance secreted in the ear canal.
-Its purpose is to protect and clean the skin of the human ear canal.
-For some the ear produces too much wax which can become impacted and press against the eardrum.
-Impacted wax can impair the ability to hear.
-We have specific tools and techniques to safely remove of ear wax.
+Cerumen, more commonly known as ear wax, is a waxy substance secreted in the human ear canal that protects and cleans the skin of the ear canal.
+However, for some people, the ear produces too much wax, which can become impacted and press against the eardrum.
+This impacted ear wax may impair your ability to hear.
+Do not try to remove this ear wax on your own, as you may damage your ear further.
+Contact Sound Relief Hearing Center so that our hearing professionals can use specialized tools and techniques to safely remove the cerumen.